EduardoGimenesCustodio/portfolio-web-app/README.md

 ## Description

-Website where professional information and information about developed projects are shared.
+Website containing professional information, as well as data on developed projects.

 ## Installation